Ecodesign Guideline correctly applied: These requirements result for your CE-compliant product

 The EC declaration of conformity must contain the following elements:

-1. the name and address of the manufacturer or his authorised representative
+1. the name and address of the manufacturer or his authorized representative

 2. a description of the model sufficient for its unambiguous identification

-3. where applicable, the references of the harmonised standards applied
+3. where applicable, the references of the harmonized standards applied

 4. where appropriate, the other technical standards and specifications applied